 Combine an ultra-short minimum focusing distance with the short telephoto 100mm focal length and the background can be blurred into obscurity.
-While there are times when everything in the frame should be in focus, most macro subjects look great set against a creamy background blur-free of distracting elements.
-This lens with a closely positioned subject and the f/2.8 aperture selected permit such a strong, subject-isolating background blur.
+While there are times when everything in the frame should be in focus, most macro portrait subjects look great set against a creamy background blur, free of distracting elements.
+This lens, with a closely positioned subject and the f/2.8 aperture selected, permit such a strong, subject-isolating background blur.

-While talking about the available apertures of a macro lens, it should be mentioned that at very close focusing distances, the max aperture decreases.
-The following chart details the measured (metered) light loss incurred at the specified subject magnification (for another lens).
+While talking about the available apertures of a macro lens, it should be mentioned that at very close focusing distances, the effective max aperture decreases.
+The following chart details the measured (metered) light loss incurred at the specified subject magnification.

-If using auto exposure, the camera will automatically account for this.
-If using a manual exposure, adjusting the exposure becomes your job.
-This attribute is not unique to Canon or any other brand macro lens, but it is annoying to dial in manual exposure, change focusing distances, and realize that your settings are no longer appropriate for the task.
+If using auto exposure, the camera will automatically account for the varying amount of light.
+If using a manual exposure, adjusting the exposure becomes your responsibility.
+This attribute is not unique to Canon or any other brand macro lens.
+Still, it is annoying to dial in manual exposure, change focusing distances, and realize that your settings are no longer appropriate for the task.

 |Focus Distance (Magnification)||∞||5m||1m||0.38m (0.5x)||0.28m (1.0x)||0.26m (1.4x)|